GoogleChrome/web.dev/src/site/content/en/blog/gedi/index.md

 While GEDI is present in traditional publishing and broadcasting, its content is increasingly being consumed on the web, and web is now contributing significantly to their advertising revenue.
-Therefore, user retention and user experience on the web are vital to the company’s overall prosperity.
+Therefore, user retention and user experience on the web are vital to the company's overall prosperity.

 ## Challenge